Gas and electric USPS trucks will be powered by Ford

 According to the USPS, the trucks with “fuel-efficient internal combustion engines” will be set up such that they might be retrofitted in the future.

-Both Ford and Oshkosh Defense for the first time Tuesday confirmed that Ford Component Sales—a Ford subsidiary—would supply key powertrain pieces for the postal vehicles.
+Oshkosh Defense previously said that it's seeking a list of top-tier suppliers.
+But both Ford and Oshkosh Defense for the first time Tuesday confirmed that Ford Component Sales—a Ford subsidiary—would supply key powertrain pieces for the postal vehicles.
 That includes engines, suspension, and interior pieces for all the vehicles, as well as propulsion and even battery components for the electric versions.

-Oshkosh Defense previously said that it's seeking a list of top-tier suppliers.
 "One of those suppliers is Ford Component Sales (a wholly owned subsidiary of Ford Motor Company), providing components across both ICE and BEV models including powertrain, drive train, suspension, and cabin interior components," said Oshkosh Defense president John Bryant, in a statement relayed to Green Car Reports.
 "We are finalizing our full supplier network as we mature the production design."

 The facility will involve repurposing “an expansive warehouse facility” there to accommodate large-scale manufacturing and will hire more than 1,000 workers, with some supply chain partners yet to be chosen.